ZeroCM/zcm/docs/tools.md

 You can view message traffic and inspect message data all in a display-less environment.
 To use `zcm-spy-lite` you need to tell it where to listen for messages and where it can find a shared library containing the zcmtypes you would like it to be able to decode.
-For an example on how to compile the shared library see [](## ZCM Tools Example).
+For an example on how to compile the shared library see the example further down.